 A revolver with wooden grips encased in a black leather Outside the Waistband (OWB) holster.
 The carrier is wearing a black belt, gray dress pants and a white dress shirt.

 If you’re thinking open carry doesn’t have practical uses, think again.
-For example, I am currently open carrying my Glock 48 in a Galco Gunleather TacSlide Belt Holster.
+For example, I am currently open carrying my Glock 48 in a Galco Gunleather TacSlide Belt Holster because I am writing today and not going out.
+This is what’s more comfortable for me.

 OWB Holster Selection

-When you’re carrying OWB, you should select a holster that fits snugly to your hip.
-Also, rather than placing your holster directly over the edge of your hip — the 3 o’clock position — put it farther back (between 3 o’clock and 4 o’clock).
+When you’re carrying OWB, select a holster that fits snugly to your hip.
+Rather than placing your holster directly over the edge of your hip — the 3 o’clock position — put it farther back (between 3 o’clock and 4 o’clock).
 This helps with ease of draw, defense, concealment and comfort.

 The RIGHT holster for your body type will: